Bernankez/npm-open/README.md

 npm-open --cwd <path to project>
 ```

 By default, it opens page with your current npm registry.
-If you want to open the npm package page, using the `-n` or `--npm`:
+If you want to open the npm official package page, using the `-n` or `--npm`:

 ```sh
 npm-open -n